pegesund/tictacthree/README.md

 Prototyping a new game in Prolog

-Tic tac to for three persons
+Tic tac toe for three persons

 Using simple minmax to play against the machine in two player mode